Jeevanthika24/portfolio_website-/README.md

-# portfolio_website-
+# Portfolio Website

-Portfolio website build using HTML to showcase my skills and learning progress.
+This is my personal portfolio website built using HTML.

+It showcases:
+- My basic skills
+- My learning progress
+- Future projects

+This is my first version, and I will improve it over time.